o3de/o3de.org/content/docs/contributing/to-docs/o3de-docs-repo-setup.md

 ## Prerequisites

 O3DE documentation uses the *fork and pull model* for contributions.
-As a contributor, you maintain a fork (your own repository of the O3DE documentation) on GitHub and work locally on your computer to edit documentation.
+As a contributor, you maintain a fork (your own repository of the O3DE documentation) on GitHub, and work locally to edit documentation.
 You then submit PRs from your fork for review.
 You need to set up a few things before you proceed:

 * Install **Git** version control software.
 Get Git here [Git Downloads](https://git-scm.com/downloads).